 The city of Paris also referred to as “La Ville Lumière,” is arguably one of the most beautiful cities in the world.

 The number of historical buildings with intriguing stories in Paris is immense.
 One of those buildings, a triumphal arch that is located in the center of Paris, is the Arc de Triomphe.

-Let’s take a closer look at the most interesting facts about the Arc de Triomphe and why it’s considered one of the most noteworthy monuments in the city of Paris.
+Let’s take a closer look at the most interesting facts about the Arc de Triomphe and why it’s considered one of the most famous arches in France and one of the most noteworthy monuments in the city of Paris.

 1. What is the Arc de Triomphe’s full name?

 The full name of the Arc de Triomphe is “The Arc de Triomphe de l’Étoile.”
 This translates into the “Triumphal Arch of the Star.”